themains/know_your_ip/README.rst

    columns to be output by the script.
 We may have more than one columns file but only one will be use by setting the ``columns`` variable in ``output`` section.
+-  One more thing re.
+MaxMind--- you can comment out line 118 and 119 in `know_your_ip.py` if you don't have a userid or API Key as Maxmind is also available for free. (see `issue <https://github.com/themains/know_your_ip/issues/1>`__)

 Configuration File
 ~~~~~~~~~~~~~~~~~~~